bradfrost/atomic-design/chapter-1.md

 This need to address growing device diversity while still sanely getting projects out the door has given rise to front-end frameworks like [Foundation by Zurb](http://foundation.zurb.com/) and [Bootstrap](http://getbootstrap.com/).

 These frameworks provide designers with a collection of pre-assembled HTML patterns, CSS styles, and JavaScript to add functionality to interactive components like dropdowns and carousels.
-In essence, these frameworks are a handy toolkit for quickly assembling interfaces.
+In essence, these frameworks are handy toolkits for quickly assembling interfaces.

 ![Twitter Bootstrap]()

 And boy are these things popular.
 As I’m writing this, Bootstrap is the most popular repository on the code-sharing site [Github](https://github.com/), with over 77,000 stars and 30,000 forks.
 These frameworks’ popularity is a testament to the fact that designers and developers are seeking solid ground to stand on in this ever-complex Web landscape.

 One of the most attractive aspects of these frameworks is *speed*.
 Frameworks like Bootstrap allow designers to get ideas off the ground quickly, rapidly create prototypes, and launch sites sooner.
-The patterns contained in these toolkits are cross-browser tested, and have solid communities around them for providing support.
-- Solid systematic thinking.
-Reliable
-- Can be modified and assembled

-### Issues with UI frameworks
-The rise of these frameworks underscore a very real need, and it

-- One-size-fits-all
+Because the toolkit’s provided patterns are already cross-browser tested, a developer can spend her time on more important tasks instead of beating her head against a table after testing in some archaic version of Internet Explorer.
+And in case designers do get stuck, these frameworks’ communities can provide helpful support to help people get unstuck.

+For a freelancer, this increase in speed might mean they can take on an extra project or three, yielding more financial stability for the year.
+And in the startup world–a place where Bootstrap is omnipresent–minimum viable products can launch sooner, leading to faster answers regarding the products’ viability.

+So frameworks like Bootstrap are insanely popular design systems that provide well-tested components and thus speed up development.
+What’s not to love?
+Well, like most everything in life, there are cons right there alongside the pros.

+### Trouble in framework paradise
+When I was a kid, I’d watch sci-fi movies and TV shows with a strange fascination.
+There was one question I could never quite shake: why are they all dressed the same?

+{% include figure.html src="../images/content/sci-fi.jpg" caption="In the future, everyone dresses the same." %}

+I could only guess that given enough time, we *solve fashion*.
+“Say, these jumpsuits are pretty snazzy, and comfortable too!
+Let’s just all wear these from now on.”
+“Sounds good to me!”

+Of course that’s not how human beings work.
+We all have different tastes, goals, and desires.
+Variety, as they say, is the spice of life, and fashion, music, and design reflect our diverse nature.

+Yet we on the Web tend to fall into the trap of wanting everyone to do things the same way.
+“Why don’t all browsers just standardize on Webkit?”
+“Why can’t device manufacturers just use the same screen sizes?”
+“Always use jQuery!”
+“Never use jQuery!”
+“Just use frameworks!”
+“Never use frameworks!”

+One of the biggest issues with experiences using front-end frameworks like Bootstrap is that they resemble those sci-fi jumpsuits.
+When everyone uses the same buttons, grids, dropdowns, and components, things naturally start to look the same.

-- Lookalike issues.
-If Nike, Adidas, Puma, and Reebok were to all redesign their sites using Bootstrap, they would naturally look substantially similar.
+If Nike, Adidas, Puma, and Reebok were to all redesign their sites using Bootstrap, they would look substantially similar.
+And that’s certainly not what these brands .
+Of course  One-size-fits-all

 - Potential for bloat/unneeded stuff
 - Might not do everything you need
 - Compatibility with existing sites
 - Subscribe to someone else’s structure, naming, style.
 Spend time modifying, extending, fixing framework

+Of course there’s a time and place for everything, and designers and developers have .
+There’s a balance between standardization and flexibility.

 > Responsive deliverables should look a lot like fully-functioning Twitter Bootstrap-style systems custom tailored for your clients’ needs.
 These living code samples are self-documenting style guides that extend to accommodate a client’s needs as well as the needs of the ever-evolving multi-device web. <cite>[Dave Rupert](http://daverupert.com/2013/04/responsive-deliverables/)<cite>